Revision

 14. To

-call forth the unorganized militia to execute the laws of the confederation,
+call forth the unorganized militia to execute the laws of the federation,

 suppress insurrections and repel invasions;